eaglerockdude/autm-rb/_posts/2018-03-07-libuv-and-coolest-logo-all-time.md

    It is asynchronous because the application expressed interest at one point, then used the data at another point (in time and space).
 It is non-blocking because the application process was free to do other tasks.
 This fits in well with libuv’s event-loop approach, since the operating system events can be treated as just another libuv event.
 The non-blocking ensures that other events can continue to be handled as fast as they come in.

    > LIBUV and OSes will usually run a background/worker thread and or/polling to perform tasks in a **non-blocking** manner.
 A default-loop is provided by LUBUV and this is the loop that NODEJS uses as its mail loop.
+### LIBUV hands off to O/S
+   Certain tasks are not even done in the event loop.
+Most networking type tasks(making/receiving requests, setting up a listener on a port) are handed off to the operating system which knows how to handle things like network requests.
+The operating system decides where and how to run this tasks with its own threads.
+These tasks can originate with our NODEJS app, but they will be taken care of by the particular O/S coordinating thru LIBUV.

 ### Error Handling
 I/O read callbacks(such as files/sockets) will return a < 0 flag if there was an error.